-Dodd-Frank includes provisions that comprehensively regulate the OTC derivatives markets subject to rulemaking and oversight by the CFTC and SEC.
-Dodd-Frank mandate that a substantial portion of OTC derivatives be executed in regulated markets and be submitted for clearing to regulated clearinghouses.
-OTC trades submitted for clearing will be subject to minimum initial and variation margin requirements set by the relevant clearinghouse, as well as margin requirements mandated by the Commodity Futures Trading Commission ("CFTC").and the SEC.
-OTC derivatives dealers that act as clearing members also typically demand the unilateral ability to increase your account's collateral requirements for cleared OTC trades beyond any regulatory and clearinghouse minimums.
-OTC derivatives dealers also typically demand the unilateral ability to increase collateral requirements for cleared OTC trades beyond any regulatory and clearinghouse minimums.
-OTC derivatives dealers also typically demand the unilateral ability to increase collateral requirements for cleared OTC trades beyond any regulatory and clearinghouse minimums.
-The regulators also have imposed margin requirements on non-cleared OTC derivatives and new requirements that apply to the holding of customer collateral by OTC derivatives dealers.
+Dodd-Frank includes provisions that comprehensively regulate the OTC derivatives markets.
+Dodd-Frank mandates that a substantial portion of OTC derivatives be executed in regulated markets and be submitted for clearing to regulated clearing houses, gives the CFTC and the SEC the authority to limit and/or suspend trading in such instruments, and imposes certain reporting and recordkeeping requirements relating to transactions in connection with such instruments.
+OTC trades submitted for clearing will be subject to minimum initial and variation margin requirements set by the relevant clearing house, as well as margin requirements mandated by the CFTC, SEC and/or federal prudential regulators.
+OTC derivative dealers also typically demand the unilateral ability to increase your account's collateral requirements for cleared OTC trades beyond any regulatory and clearing house minimums.
+The regulators also have broad discretion to impose margin requirements on non-cleared OTC derivatives and have imposed requirements that require OTC derivative dealers to hold customer collateral in connection with many types of derivatives transactions.
 These requirements may increase the amount of collateral your account is required to provide and the costs associated with providing it.
-In addition, requirements under these new regulations for OTC derivative dealers to post margin to their counterparties and to the clearinghouses through which they clear their customers' trades has increased and may continue to increase the OTC derivative dealers' costs.
-These increased costs are generally passed through to other market participants in the form of higher upfront and mark-to-market margin, less favorable trade pricing, and the imposition of new or increased fees, including clearing account maintenance fees.
+OTC derivative dealers also are required to post margin to the clearing house through which they clear their customers' trades instead of using such margin in their operations, as was widely permitted before the Dodd-Frank Act.
+This has increased and will continue to increase the OTC derivative dealers' costs, and these increased costs are generally passed through to other market participants in the form of higher upfront and mark-to-market margin, less favorable trade pricing, and the imposition of new or increased fees, including clearing account maintenance fees.

-With respect to cleared OTC derivatives, your account will not face a clearinghouse directly but will do so through an OTC derivatives dealer that is registered with the CFTC or SEC and acts as a clearing member.
+With respect to cleared OTC derivatives, your account will not face a clearing house directly but rather will do so through an OTC derivative dealer that is registered with the CFTC or SEC and that acts as a clearing member.
 Your account may face the indirect risk of the failure of another clearing member customer to meet its obligations to its clearing member.
-Such scenario could arise due to a default by the clearing member on its obligations to the clearinghouse, triggered by a customer's failure to meet its obligations to the clearing house, triggered by a customer's failure to meet its obligations to the clearing house.
+Such scenario could arise due to a default by the clearing member on its obligations to the clearing house, triggered by a customer's failure to meet its obligations to the clearing member.

-The CFTC also now requires certain derivative transactions that were previously executed on a bilateral basis in the OTC markets to be executed through a regulated contract market or execution facility.
-The SEC is expected to impose similar requirements on certain security-based swap derivatives, though it is not yet clear when these parallel SEC requirements will go into effect.
-Such requirements may make it more difficult and costly for investors, including your account, to enter into highly tailored or customized transactions.
+The CFTC also now requires certain derivative transactions that were previously executed on a bilateral basis in the OTC markets to be executed through a regulated securities, futures, or swap exchange or execution facility.
+Many CFTC-regulated derivatives trades are now subject to these rules, and it is expected that additional types of derivatives transactions will be subject to clearing mandates in the future.
+The SEC may impose similar requirements on certain security-based derivatives in the future, though it is not yet clear when parallel SEC requirements may go into effect.
+Such requirements may make it more difficult and costly for investment funds, including your account, to enter into highly tailored or customized transactions.
 They may also render certain strategies in which your account might otherwise engage impossible or so costly that they will no longer be economical to implement.
-If your account and/or Campbell decides to execute derivatives transactions through such contract markets or execution facilities-and especially if it decides to become a direct member of one or more of these exchanges or execution facilities-your account would be subject to the rules of the contract market or execution facility, which would bring additional risks and liabilities, and potential requirements under applicable regulations and under rules of the relevant exchange or execution facility.
+If your account decides to execute transactions through such exchanges or execution facilities-and especially if it decides to become a direct member of one or more of these exchanges or execution facilities, your account would be subject to the rules of the exchange or execution facility, which would bring additional risks and liabilities, and potential regulatory requirements and requirements under the rules of the relevant exchange or execution facility.